jenasuraj/DEV_NOTES/README.md

 ### 2 — Sitemap

-In Next.js, create `app/sitemap.ts` and it automatically generates `/sitemap.xml`. sitemap lists all the endpoints available in your app.
+In Next.js, create `app/sitemap.ts` and it automatically generates `/sitemap.xml`.
+The sitemap lists all the endpoints available in your app.

 ```ts
 // app/sitemap.ts